Skip to main content

 Example Answer

 “When encountering incomplete or unclear requirements, I first seek clarification by engaging with stakeholders, such as product managers or developers, to better understand the project’s goals.
-If clarity cannot be achieved immediately, I identify the most critical features and focus my testing efforts on those.
-For example, during a recent project with incomplete documentation, I worked closely with the development team to define key scenarios and created exploratory test cases to cover potential gaps, ensuring the software’s quality was maintained despite the ambiguity.”
+If clarity cannot be achieved immediately, I identify the most critical features and focus my testing efforts on those.”

 A word of warning when using question lists.